finbourne/lusid-sdk-java/sdk/docs/TaxRuleSetsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TaxRuleSetsApi apiInstance = apiFactory.build(TaxRuleSetsApi.class);

         TaxRuleSetsApi apiInstance = ApiFactoryBuilder.build(fileName).build(TaxRuleSetsApi.class);
         CreateTaxRuleSetRequest createTaxRuleSetRequest = new CreateTaxRuleSetRequest(); // CreateTaxRuleSetRequest | The contents of the rule set.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the rule set will take effect.
 Defaults to the current LUSID system datetime if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // TaxRuleSet result = apiInstance.createTaxRuleSet(createTaxRuleSetRequest, effectiveAt).execute(opts);

             TaxRuleSet result = apiInstance.createTaxRuleSet(createTaxRuleSetRequest, effectiveAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {